CesarBertinetti/congen-2022-RNAseq/differential_expression.md

 Derived from https://web.stanford.edu/class/bios221/labs/rnaseq/lab_4_rnaseq.html

 ## Open RStudio
 Install edgeR.
 This only needs to be done once.
+No need to do this on the ConGen server, there is a global verion of it!
 ```
 BiocManager::install("edgeR")
 ```